dgatf/sct101ctm/README.md

 ```
 ### Kernel driver silead_ts (the hard way recommended)

-Download the kernel, apply [patch](touchscreen/touchscreen_dmi.patch) to *drivers/platform/x86/touchscreen_dmi.c* and compile.
+Download the kernel, apply [patch](touchscreen/touchscreen_dmi.patch) to *drivers/platform/x86/touchscreen_dmi.c*, compile and install.
 The patch is for kernel 5.3

 To compile the kernel you can follow instructions [here](https://www.cyberciti.biz/tips/compiling-linux-kernel-26.html)